 The Type setting determines the type of BRI connection for this port.
-The options available are lease (a permanent circuit), BRITE (BRI Terminal Emulation), iw (interworking) and ntu_l (Network Terminating Unit - Lease, BRI-U and BRI-SC cards only).
+The options available are lease (a permanent circuit), BRITE (BRI Terminal Emulation), iw (interworking) and ntu_l (Network Terminating Unit - Lease).
+The BRI-2 U8-SC and BRI-2 U8 cards support all four modes (lease, brite, iw and ntu_1).